Page last updated at 8:46 GMT, Saturday, 5 June 2010 9:46 UK

 Israel says its troops will board an Irish-owned aid ship attempting to break the blockade of Gaza if it does not change course.

 The MV Rachel Corrie has defied instructions to dock at the Israeli port of Ashdod, Israel says.
+"If they don't comply, we will have to board the ship," Lt-Col Avital Liebovich told the BBC.

 It comes days after Israeli commandos stormed a Gaza-bound aid flotilla.
 Clashes on board left nine people dead.